pyralog/pyralog/IMMUTABLE_KNOWLEDGE_DB.md

-# DLog as an Immutable Knowledge Database
+# Pyralog as an Immutable Knowledge Database

-**How DLog's architecture makes it ideal for temporal, immutable knowledge systems**
+**How Pyralog's architecture makes it ideal for temporal, immutable knowledge systems**

 ---